SeanKohler/DiscordBot/README.md

 !coinflip   -This command will return either Heads or Tails.
 Choose one before calling the command

+!createRole -This command will take a second argument which will be the name of the role you wish to create.
+You must have the ADMINISTRATOR permission

 !cs         -Same as !cl

 !embed      -This prints out an embed containing information about the user who typed the command

 !everyname  -This prints a short version of !history where it only gives the names of videos that have been played

+!help       -This command takes a second argument being a command and gives a description about that command EX. !help !play

 !history    -This prints out the name of the video, url of the video, the durration in seconds of the video, and the user who requested the video

-!info       -This command currently only has version as a second argument and will be expanded upon.
-Makes sarcastic remarks as a joke

 !loop       -This command takes a second argument and will play the given string on a loop.
 To stop use !stop